 WHICH VEHICLES IN THE CITROËN RANGE ARE ELECTRIFIED?

 In 2020, Citroën will launch a Plug In Hybrid version of New C5 Aircross SUV.
 This launch marks the start of Citroën's journey to electrify its entire range of vehicles.
-From city cars right up to large vans, by 2025 you will be able to buy a full electric or plug in hybrid version of every model in the Citroën range.
+From city cars right up to large vans so that by 2025 you will be able to buy a full electric or plug in hybrid version of every model in the Citroën range.

 WHAT DO CITROËN DO FOR THE ENVIRONMENT?